 This study identifies the potential for Powered Light Vehicles (PLVs) to play a significant role in providing lower impact mobility for UK citizens in the future, particularly in urban areas.
 It concludes that there is a substantial economic opportunity for companies involved and - in broader industrial terms – for ‘UK Plc’ in nurturing this market.

 The summary report is an abridged version of the assessments conducted by the individual PLVC members over the last few years, which will also be made available shortly to download for background information.
-Twizy on the streets These reports are not intended as an end in themselves, but instead to act as a spur to action.
+These reports are not intended as an end in themselves, but instead to act as a spur to action.
 To build upon the UK’s capability in ultralight automotive engineering and to provide the right conditions which support the market for Powered Light Vehicle uptake.